wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

    * Different parts of the organization organizaing their information differently
    * Repetitive manual work to keep several people informed
    * Waiting for <strong>approvals</strong>
-   * Waiting for <strong>system changes</strong>
+   * Waiting for <strong>system changes</strong> within in-house systems
    <br /><br />

 Do you relate to these conditions?

 ### 3rd-party use-cases

-Next I'll show how organizations of different sizes have significantly benefited from using Salesforce.
+Next I'll show how Salesforce has structured its services and pricing for use by many of the Fortune 500 and by startups.
+And why Salesforce is used by many different industries because of its automation out-of-the-box and flexibility.

 Salesforce is called the "Intelligent Customer Success Platform"

-Salesforce has structured its services and pricing for use by a wide range of many of the Fortune 500 and by smaller As companies grow, they can use more features.
+As companies grow, they can use more features.

+GE, Wells Fargo, Philips, American Red Cross, Comcast

 Small organizations can benefit from Salesforce because all they need to get organized is an internet connection and a browser.
 Those companies don't have server rooms to build, power, refrigerate, and guard.
+In several places for disaster recovery.
 Most companies over-buy hardware to cover future growth.
 So in many cases, we see the using Salesforce <strong>saves money</strong> versus excess capacity built.
 With Salesforce, companies pay only what they use for the number of employees.